Author

 Benjamin Lord

 Benjamin Lord (1694–1776) was a prominent Connecticut Congregationalist minister and theologian whose pastoral leadership at the Durham church spanned over five decades during a transformative period in American religious history.
-His theological writings, including *Religion and Government Subsisting Together in Society*, engaged contemporary debates about the proper relationship between ecclesiastical and civil authority, reflecting the intellectual currents of the Great Awakening and the emerging American colonial consciousness.
-Lord's work contributed significantly to eighteenth-century New England theology by articulating a vision of religious establishment that balanced ministerial independence with civic responsibility.
+His theological writings, particularly *Religion and Government Subsisting Together in Society*, engaged contemporary debates about the proper relationship between ecclesiastical and civil authority during the Great Awakening and its aftermath.
+Lord's work exemplified the moderate Calvinist tradition of New England Congregationalism while addressing the practical challenges of maintaining religious establishment in an increasingly pluralistic colonial society.

 Works in the Library